Bible Treasury Volume N 4, p. 16. January 1902.

 Q. — Ps.
 120:5.
 Have you any light on the peoples so remarkably associated with Israel in the latter day?
 The commentators seem perplexed by these names, and without anything of moment to suggest.
 W.

 A. — It may be fairly asked if the construction of "sojourn" does not point to "with" Meshech, rather than "in" (as Ps.
 5:5 (4); as also the preposition "with" is really meant, and not "in," the tents of Kedar.
 Hence it is not dwelling among these enemies that is intended, but their hostile proximity to the sons of Israel in their land.
 The difficulty supposed from the one belonging to the far north, the Muscovites once inhabiting the country near the Euxine, but afterwards with others migrating to the land of Magog or Russia, and the other to the north-west of Arabia in the south, is exactly what gives point to the plaint.
 The Psalm refers to the last part of the latter day crisis, when Gog (as in Ezek.
-38, 39) comes up to crush the restored people dwelling in their unwalled villages.
-Little does the great and last north-eastern chief of Rosh (the Russians), Meshech (the Muscovites), and Tubal (the Tobolskians), know that Jehovah-Jesus is their King, and that he with his vast hordes, not only of Gomer and Togarmah, etc., in the north, but down to Persia, Cush, and Phut, and as here Kedar in the south, only come up to be punished for their unbelieving greed and presumption, that Jehovah may make Himself known in the eyes of many nations, at the beginning of His glorious Kingdom for a thousand years, It is of interest, one may add, that the Assyrian inscriptions connect two of the three, Mushai and Tuplai; as Herodotus much later the Moschi with the Tibarini.
+38, Ezek.
+39) comes up to crush the restored people dwelling in their unwalled villages.
+Little does the great and last north-eastern chief of Rosh (the Russians), Meshech (the Muscovites), and Tubal (the Tobolskians), know that Jehovah-Jesus is their King, and that he with his vast hordes, not only of Gomer and Togarmah, etc., in the north, but down to Persia, Cush, and Phut, and as here Kedar in the south, only come up to be punished for their unbelieving greed and presumption, that Jehovah may make Himself known in the eyes of many nations, at the beginning of His glorious Kingdom for a thousand years.
+It is of interest, one may add, that the Assyrian inscriptions connect two of the three, Mushai and Tuplai; as Herodotus much later the Moschi with the Tibarini.
 In the Byzantine historians, οἱ Ῥὼς is used for the Russians, the very name by which the Septuagint long before rendered the Hebrew Rosh employed by Ezekiel.

 Q. 1. — What took place on the cross when God forsook Jesus, as He said?
 Was the divine entirely withdrawn, leaving only the human, or, if not, what?
 C. B. St. G.

 A. 1. — The union of the divine and the human in the Person of Christ was indissoluble from the moment of the incarnation.
 It was an error distinctive of the Gnostics to imagine a separation when He was about to suffer atoningly and die.
 And the error is fatal to the divine efficacy of atonement, as well as to the abiding glory of His Person.
 He had been a sufferer from man all His days on earth, and these sufferings were intensified as He hung on the cross: how did not dogs and bulls of Bashan, as Ps.
 22 expresses it, vent their shameless spite and unbridled rage then!
 But the psalm opens with the new and infinitely solemn fact that God forsook Him — forsook Him when man failed, even His disciples forsaking Him and fleeing, when He most of all needed sympathy.
-But no: He must drink the cup to the dregs, he made sin, and bear our sins in His body on the tree, have God, His God, dealing with Him, as thus giving Himself as a sacrifice up to God for sin, where all was darkness and not a ray of kindly light could enter.
+But no: He must drink the cup to the dregs, be made sin, and bear our sins in His body on the tree, have God, His God, dealing with Him, as thus giving Himself as a sacrifice up to God for sin, where all was darkness and not a ray of kindly light could enter.
 Till then He had walked in the unclouded enjoyment of His Father's love; but then He must taste, as He did to the uttermost, what God feels and must execute as the Judge of sin, and (in His case) of all the sins which were laid on His holy head.
 This was the perfection of His suffering, not merely from man for righteousness and love, but what was peculiar to Himself, and peculiar to that time of atonement, suffering from God for sin because He was faithful to man and came to save sinners.
 Only thus could God be glorified about sin; only thus could the unjust be justified to God's glory and the full proof of divine grace also, as laying the ground for the righteousness of God in Christ.
 Never was the unfathomable love for God and man so proved in Him as when thus bearing our judgment at God's hand on the cross; but for that very reason it could not be a time for Christ's enjoying the communion of His love and delight as ever before and since.
 This was the necessary change then.

 Q. 2. — Why should you think the word "spirit" in Rom.
 8:10 means the Holy Ghost and not man's spirit?
 C. B. St. G.

 A. 2. — It is evident if we examine the context that the "Spirit" in the verses before and after the text referred to means the Spirit of God, variously characterised in ver.
 9 and especially 11, but none other than the Holy Ghost.
 The spirit of man introduced in any of these cases would not only weaken and destroy the truth intended, but render the reasoning null and void; and so it is down to ver.
-16, Where first we hear of "our spirit," and here only.
+16, where first we hear of "our spirit," and here only.
 For in vers.
 23, 26, 27, it is beyond doubt the Holy Spirit.
 It is true that ver.
 10 implies that we are quickened inwardly, but the inspired word goes further.
 It is not that the "spirit is quickened," but that "the Spirit is life."
 This could only in my judgment be said of the Holy Spirit.
 The continuation of the argument in ver.
 11 confirms this, because the same Spirit is not only "life" in the believer now, but shall also quicken our mortal bodies by and by at Christ's presence, and thus complete the work of grace by a deliverance even of the body from the last vestige of the power of death.
 It is so, because of "Christ in you."

 Q. — 1 Cor.
 7:39, Does this scripture mean that a sister, or a brother, was allowed to marry, if so led, but "only in the Lord," that is, a fellow Christian?
 YOUNG DISCIPLE.